ppy/osu-wiki/news/2020-02-20-results-for-monthly-beatmapping-contest-january.md

 **Screening crew's favorite:** [**MYLK - Daydreamer**](https://assets.ppy.sh/contests/84/entries/osz/MYLK%20-%20Daydreamer%20(Warm%20Pronghorn).osz?2020) by [**Altai**](https://osu.ppy.sh/users/5745865)

 All MBC submissions are screened by about 10 experienced beatmappers to decide the finalists.
 This month, more than half of the screening crew placed Altai's submission in their top 5 out of over 100 entries!
-With a high contrast slider velocity gimmick, this beatmap is an experience like no other entry that didn't quite pull in community votes, but may appeal more to the mapper-audience!
+With a high contrast slider velocity gimmick, this beatmap is an experience like no other.
+It didn't quite pull in community votes, but may appeal more to the mapper audience!

 Like the runner-up, Altai has earned a month of supporter and is halfway to the prize threshold for a profile badge.